Rickover Naval Academy High School

 Rickover Naval Academy High School's student population of 555 students has stayed relatively flat over five school years.

-The teacher population of 27 teachers has declined by 6% over five school years.
+The teacher population of 27 teachers has stayed relatively flat over five school years.

-Rickover Naval Academy High School is ranked within the bottom 50% of all 3,672 schools in Illinois (based off of combined math and reading proficiency testing data) for the 2017-18 school year.
+Rickover Naval Academy High School is ranked within the bottom 50% of all 3,655 schools in Illinois (based off of combined math and reading proficiency testing data) for the 2018-19 school year.

 The diversity score of Rickover Naval Academy High School is 0.44, which is less than the diversity score at state average of 0.68.
 The school's diversity has stayed relatively flat over five school years.